Note: this post contains affiliate links

 We feasted on everything from crushed snake bones, to snake vertebrae (“snake ribs”), crispy snake skin, to a seasoned grilled snake.
 Literally, no part of the snake was left uneaten, including the blood and bile.

-When the feast was over we piled into the van, full of snake and all a bit tipsy, talking on our way back to the hostel about how we would not soon forget our time in Snake Village.
+When the feast was over, we piled into the van full of snake and all a bit tipsy.
+On our way back to Hanoi, we fervently talked about how we would not soon forget our time at Snake Village.

 Join the Adventure